Sunday, 13 February 2022

 15 Bhag Sulkhani

 At two places, the years are given as 1966 and 1976 Sambat, i.e. 1909 and 1919 AD.
 That gives us the time during which different parts of the gurdwara were constructed.
 This gurdwara, being the birthplace of Nirankari sect, carries great importance in the history of the Sikh religion.
 Unfortunately, it has not got the attention it deserves.
-But unlike some other places, it is not still too late.
+But unlike some other places, it is not too late.
 Concerned authorities should take steps to preserve this important piece of history.

 Tariq Amir